 If you’re curious, the Surface Pro 4 runs Hearthstone (our de facto tablet game) without breaking a sweat at the highest settings – even at an automatically adapted resolution.
 Plus, the color-calibrated display makes every part of Hearthstone’s play area that much more distracting.

-When all is said and done, there isn’t a major difference between the Surface Pro 4 and the other competitors we mentioned when it comes to everyday performance, though the Macbook Air will last longer on a charge.
-If anything, you get slightly better gaming performance on the Surface Pro 4 than the 2015 Spectre x360, but neither are gaming devices.
+At the end of the day, there isn’t a massive difference between the Surface Pro 4 and its competitors when it comes to everyday performance, though the MacBook Air has a bigger battery.
+If anything, you get slightly better gaming performance on the Surface Pro 4 than the 2015 Spectre x360, though neither are gaming devices.

 Tested on pre-production hardware that we were promised has been scrubbed of its battery woes, the Surface Pro 4 produced far better battery life results than at the onset.
 Unfortunately, they're still well below not only Microsoft's own claims, but what choice rivals are able to put up.